KSP-KOS/KOS/STYLEGUIDE.md

 #### Naming
 Follow all .NET Framework Design Guidelines for both internal and external members.
 Highlights of these include:
 * Do not use Hungarian notation
 * Do not use a prefix for member variables (_, m_, s_, etc.).
-If you want to distinguish between local and member variables you should use “this.” in C# and “Me.” in VB.NET.
+If you want to distinguish between local and member variables you should use “this.”
 * Do use camelCasing for member variables, parameters and local variables
 * Do use PascalCasing for function, property, event, and class names
 * Do prefix interfaces names with “I”